xlhuangbp/image_classification_mask/README.md

 The licenses of MaskedFace-Net dataset: The dataset is made available under Creative Commons BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/) license by NVIDIA Corporation.

 # Acknowledgment
-Special thanks to Sam Witteveen and Martin Andrews from Red Dragon AI (http://reddragonai.com/) for the guidance.
+Special thanks to Sam Witteveen and Dr. Martin Andrews from Red Dragon AI (http://reddragonai.com/) for the guidance.